PhilSA/Trove/com.trove.stats/Documentation~/how-it-works-basics.md

 * `SampleStats`: A component holding example `StatHandle`s (a `StatHandle` holds a reference to a specific stat on a specific entity).
 * `SampleStatsAuthoring`: An authoring component for `SampleStats`.
 * `SampleStatModifier`: An example of a stats modifier and a modifiers stack, that can be extended and customized.
-* `SampleStatsWorldSystem`: A system that creates the `StatsWordlData` singleton, used for most stats operations.
+* `SampleStatsWorldSystem`: A system that creates the `StatsWorldData` singleton, used for most stats operations.
 * `SampleStatEventsSystem`: An example of how to process stat events.
 * `StatDestructionSystems`: An example of how to process stat entity destruction (see [Destroying stat entities](./how-it-works-basics.md#destroying-stat-entities)).